-- 1. To meet minimum admission requirements for the UNC University System, a student must: a) complete a specific math sequence; and b) have a minimum of two years of credit in the same World Language. - 2.
+1. To meet minimum admission requirements for the UNC University System, a student must: a) complete a specific math sequence; and b) have a minimum of two years of credit in the same World Language.

 A student participating in the Alternate Math Sequence is not eligible to graduate ahead of his/her class.
-Exceptions to this rule must be approved by the Learning Community Superintendent. - 3.
-Course titles of Algebra I, Geometry, and Algebra II have changed to Math I, Math II and Math III. - 4.
-The course title of Civics and Economics has changed to American History, The Founding Principles, Civics and Economics. - 5.
-The additional social studies credit must be in a social studies course approved under the NC Essential Standards for Social Studies. - 6.
-Students must earn four elective credits constituting a concentration in CTE, JROTC, Arts Education, World Languages or any other subject area in order to be named a North Carolina Academic Scholar.
-See Regulation IHCC-R for details. - 7.
-Additional graduation requirements: CPR certification.
-CPR certification is required beginning with students entering the 9th grade in 2011. - 8.
-Students following the Occupational Course of Study must also complete 300 School-Based Training hours, 240 Community-Based Training hours, and 360 Paid Employment Hours.
+Exceptions to this rule must be approved by the learning community superintendent.
+Course titles of Algebra I, Geometry, and Algebra II have changed to NC Math 1, NC Math 2 and NC Math 3.

+4. The course title of Civics and Economics has changed to "American History, The Founding Principles, Civics and Economics."

+5. The additional social studies credit must be in a social studies course approved under the NC Essential Standards for Social Studies.

+6. Students must earn four elective credits constituting a concentration in CTE, JROTC, Arts Education, World Languages or any other subject area in order to be named a North Carolina Academic Scholar.
+See Regulation IHCC-R for details.

-Adopted: 8/28/12 Revised: 12/11/12, 1/27/15
+7. Additional graduation requirements: CPR certification.
+CPR certification is required beginning with students entering the 9 grade in 2011.

+Students following the Occupational Course of Study and entering 9th grade in the 2012-2013 or 2013-2014 school year must also complete 300 School-Based Training hours, 240 Community-Based Training hours, and 360 Paid Employment Hours.
+Students entering 9th grade in the 2014-2015 or later school years must complete 150 School Based-Training hours, 225 Community-Based Training hours, and 225 Paid Employment Hours.